gmarland/mercer/README.md

 ##Installation

-Doing a view source on the <a href="http://gmarland.github.io/mercer/">http://gmarland.github.io/mercer/</a> shows all that is needed to get going.
+Doing a view source on <a href="http://gmarland.github.io/mercer/">http://gmarland.github.io/mercer/</a> will show all you need to get going.

 ##Graphs